TristanCD116/Arduino-Clock/README.md

 # Arduino Coding Project

 Welcome to the Arduino Coding Project repository!
 This project aims to provide a comprehensive guide for building and programming an Arduino-based device.
-The repository includes detailed schematics, 3D print files, the Arduino code, and thorough explanations to help you understand and replicate the project.
+The repository includes detailed schematics, 3D print files, the Arduino code, and explanations to help you understand and replicate the project.

 ## Table of Contents
 [Project Overview](#project-overview)